-- equality/diversity policy, which must cover all nine protected characteristics listed in the Equality Act; - up-to-date registration with the Information Commissioner's Office (ICO); - data protection policy, which must cover all eight principles of data protection as listed in the Data Protection Act; - written complaints policy that sets out the stages a complainant can expect to go through when making a complaint - to comply with REC standards, this must cover: who to complain to; the timescales that an agency will work to; how to appeal a decision that is not satisfactory; an alternative process for dealing with a complaint in cases where a complainant does not wish to have a meeting with an agency; and a mechanism for dealing with any complaints informally in the first instance (that is, before resorting to a written procedure);

-- if there have been any complaints against the agency, evidence that the complaints procedure has been operated effectively and the outcomes monitored; - AWR your policy for dealing with any written requests from an agency worker about any aspect of equal treatment that the agency worker believes they are not receiving, which should cover the timescale for your response and the information that must be included -see REC AWR factsheet number 5.
+- an equality/diversity policy, which must cover all nine protected characteristics listed in the Equality Act; - an up-to-date registration with the Information Commissioner's Office (ICO); - a data protection policy, which must cover all seven principles of data protection as listed in General Data Protection Regulations (GDPR). - a written complaints policy that sets out the stages a complainant can expect to go through when making a complaint to comply with REC standards, this must cover: who to complain to; the timescales that an agency will work to; how to appeal a decision that is not satisfactory; an alternative process for dealing with a complaint in cases where a complainant does not wish to have a meeting with an agency; and a mechanism for dealing with any complaints informally in the first instance (that is, before resorting to a written procedure); if there have been any complaints against the agency, evidence that the complaints procedure has been operated effectively and the outcomes monitored; - AWR your internal policy for dealing with any written requests from an agency worker about any aspect of equal treatment that the agency worker believes they are not receiving, which should cover the timescale for your response and the information that must be included.

-Training and development of staff
+Training and Development of Staff